 - an opportunity to learn about the world of work

 This is extended to the matching of Careers information to personal strengths, skills and attributes in making realistic and well informed decisions about future careers, courses and pathways.
-IAG supports access to information and advice from an earlier age, enabling better informed decisions at transition stages.
+CEIAG supports access to information and advice from an earlier age, enabling better informed decisions at transition stages.
 Careers work can also be seen to raise aspirations and improve motivation to participate in education or training as a life long development.

 We begin to explore Sixth Form options and interview skills.
 Work Related Learning also starts as students complete work experience.
 Work related skills alongside financial and economic competency are further developed.